 District of Columbia

-A plaza in the Van Ness area of D.C. transformed and made more usable through landscaping , public art and seating.
-This intergenerational project brought together older adults and millennials to create new space for people of all ages.
+This intergenerational project brought together older adults and millennials to create a new public space for people of all ages.
+Article and Photo Album

-Needed universally accessible fitness equipment were purchased and installed under a shade canopy in a local park.
-The park hosts several activities geared towards older adults.
+Accessible fitness equipment was purchased and installed under a shade canopy in a park that hosts activities for older adults.
+[WWL]

 Grant monies were used to host a fun, educational Open Streets demonstration event in a low-income neighborhood that has little infrastructure, high bicycle dependency and high crash rates.

 - St. Petersburg: Florida Consumer Action Network Foundation

 On an October Sunday in 2017, Central Avenue was closed to cars and opened to fun for an Open Streets event

 - Macon: South Macon Arts Revitalization Technology, Inc.